gloveboxes/Ubuntu-for-Azure-Developers/README.md

 [Hands-on Grove Starter Kit for Azure IoT Edge](https://azure-samples.github.io/azure-iot-starter-kits/seeed/)

-### Debugging .NET Core apps in Docker Containers from Visual Studio Code
+### Debugging .NET Core apps in Docker Containers from Visual Studio Code on Linux

 [This is a sample that demonstrates how to use vscode to build and debug dotnet core 2.0 console application in docker container](https://github.com/gloveboxes/docker.dotnet.debug)